explosion/spaCy/website/docs/usage/training.md

 ### Model architectures {#model-architectures}

 <!-- TODO: refer to architectures API: /api/architectures -->
+A **model architecture** is a function that wires up a Thinc `Model` instance, which you can then use in a component or as a layer of a larger network.
+You can use Thinc as a thin wrapper around frameworks such as PyTorch, Tensorflow or MXNet, or you can implement your logic in Thinc directly.

+spaCy's built-in components will never construct their `Model` instances themselves, so you won't have to subclass the component to change its model architecture.
+You can just update the config so that it refers to a different registered function.
+Once the component has been created, its model instance has already been assigned, so you cannot change its model architecture.
+The architecture is like a recipe for the network, and you can't change the recipe once the dish has already been prepared.
+You have to make a new one.

 ### Metrics, training output and weighted scores {#metrics}